 16 Lascaux Caves, France

 Not all UNESCO World Heritage sites are open to the public.
-For example, the Lascaux Caves in France have been banned to enter since 1963, because they were threatened by a series of fungal invasions due to a large number of visitors.
+For example, the Lascaux Caves in France, which feature invaluable cave art thought to date back 17,000 years ago, have been banned to enter since 1963; that is because they were threatened by a series of fungal invasions due to a large number of visitors.
 This occasion revealed that any human presence is destructive to the caves.
-So to preserve 900 examples of prehistoric art dating back to the Paleolithic era, tourists can't come in there anymore.
+So to preserve 900 examples of prehistoric art dating back to the Paleolithic era, tourists can't come in there anymore, but replicas have been put in place for public viewing.

 15 Ilha Da Queimada Grande, Brazil